UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/Young_GPU_Nodes.md

 #$ -A Inst_Project
 ```

-At the start of the pilot, jobs did not share nodes and you always got all 8 GPUs
+At the start of the pilot, jobs did not share nodes and users always had access to all
-on each node even if you only asked for 1.
+GPUs on each node.
 This has since been altered and device
 cgroups are implemented (as of 10 Aug 2022) so jobs can share nodes on the GPU
 nodes and each only have access to the number of GPUs they requested.

+For example, 8 separate single-GPU jobs from different users can be running on one node,
+or 2 4-GPU jobs.
+Multi-node parallel GPU jobs do not share nodes, so a job asking for
+9-15 GPUs will block out the entire 16 GPUs on those two nodes.

 #### Exclusive use of nodes